PrizeRebel Review: Earn Up To $520 a Year With PrizeRebel (Updated 2019)

 Cons of PrizeRebel

-- Some offers are pretty tedious: Some surveys pay very little for a lot of time (ie. a 20 minute survey paying 127 points ($1.27).
-The same thing was true with watching videos.
+- Some offers are pretty tedious: Some surveys pay very little for a lot of time (ie. a 20-minute survey paying 127 points ($1.27).
+The same thing was true about watching videos.

 Summing up our PrizeRebel review

 In summary, PrizeRebel is a fun site that is easy to use and offers a variety of ways to earn money.
 The company has a long track record of paying its users, low cash out thresholds and a variety of payment options.
 You can even try your luck at their raffles and lottery!

 PrizeRebel also partners with so many survey companies that you will rarely find yourself without a survey to try and you have a good chance of qualifying for a survey with the high number of available choices.